-Generally, a side hustle can support the kind of lifestyle you want while securing your finances.
+Generally, a side hustle can support the kind of lifestyle you want and help you secure your finances.
 See how appealing it is?

 How to Find the Right Side Hustle in the Philippines

-With the amount of sideline jobs to choose from, it wouldn’t be a surprise if you need a nudge in the right direction.
+With the sheer number of sideline jobs to choose from, it wouldn’t be a surprise if you need a nudge in the right direction.
 Finding the right side hustle in the Philippines would be easier if you narrow it down to fewer choices.
 Just remember that your side hustle:

 - Must go with your lifestyle.
 It shouldn’t require a major shift in how you normally operate.
 If you’re a morning person, you shouldn’t be forced to work graveyard hours.
 If you’re vegan, you shouldn’t be required to switch your diet.

 - Must fit well with your schedule.
-Your sideline job shouldn’t get in the way of doing your main job right.
+Your sideline job shouldn’t get in the way of your main job.
 Also, make sure that you have enough time to balance the two.
-Remember that you can’t spend time you don’t have.
+Remember that you can’t spend the time you don’t have.

 - Must interest or excite you.
 You’re already spending 40 to 50 hours a week on your full-time job.
-Can you stomach giving up a few hours more to work on something else that doesn’t remotely interest you?
+Can you stomach giving up a few hours more to work on something else that might not remotely interest you?

 17 Best Side Hustles in the Philippines